Resilient St. Vrain

 - City Reach 2B: Colorado Way to approximately 400 feet upstream of the BNSF railroad bridge.
-Construction is anticipated for late 2018 and last approximately 12-15 months.
+Construction is anticipated for mid-2018 and expected to last approximately 12-15 months.

 - South Pratt Parkway Bridge replacement began in early 2018 and is anticipated for completion in late 2018.
 However, final paving of the bridge and road surfaces will be dependent on weather conditions and may be delayed to spring 2019.

 Izaak Walton Pond Reach: Upstream of BNSF Railroad Bridge to Sunset Street

 Longmont has partnered with the U.S. Army Corps of Engineers on a feasibility study regarding work in the area located between the BNSF Railroad Bridge and Lykins Gulch.
 Read more about the feasibility study >

 - Because of favorable construction costs in earlier reaches, some federal funding will be available for Longmont to use in the Izaak Walton Pond reach (from BNSF Railroad Bridge upstream to Sunset Street)

 - Boston Avenue Bridge will be replaced

 Future Reaches: Upstream of Sunset Street to Airport Road

 - This area includes Golden Ponds Nature Area and Lykins Gulch

 - Creek crossings at Hover Street and Airport Road are in this reach

 - Final design work on these areas has not yet begun, and funding has not yet been secured